chapel-lang/chapel/doc/rst/technotes/firstClassFns.rst

 .. note::

-  Currently, it is not possible for function values to declare anonymous formals.
+  Currently, it is not possible for function definitions to declare anonymous formals.
 It has been indicated that such a feature might be useful, so this may change in the future.

 New Syntax for Constructing Anonymous Functions
 -----------------------------------------------

-A new syntax for constructing anonymous functions has been introduced which more closely mirrors traditional procedure definition.
+A new syntax for constructing anonymous functions has been introduced which more closely mirrors traditional function definition.

 .. code-block:: chapel

-  // Define a procedure named 'foo'. proc foo(x: int, y: int): int { return x + y; }
+  // Define a function named 'foo'. proc foo(x: int, y: int): int { return x + y; }

-  // Define an anonymous procedure bound to the constant variable 'bar'. const bar = proc(a: int, b: int): int { return a + b; };
+  // Define an anonymous function bound to the constant variable 'bar'. const bar = proc(a: int, b: int): int { return a + b; };

 Legacy: Manipulating first-class functions